kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/08_Channels.md

 and it will grow infinitely.
 The `send` call will never be suspended.
 If there's no more memory, you'll get an `OutOfMemoryException`.
-The difference with queue appears when a producer tries to receive from an empty channel and gets suspended until some new elements are sent to this channel.
+The difference with queue appears when a consumer tries to receive from an empty channel and gets suspended until some new elements are sent to this channel.

 - *Buffered channel*